Actions...Report an Empty Home

 Report an Empty Home

-If you think a residential property within the borough is empty you can report it to us using our online form.
+If you think a residential property within the borough is empty you can report it to us using our online form at the top of the page.

 We actively search information held internally such as Council Tax records, housing benefit and the electoral register, and this has brought a large number of properties to our attention.
 However, we also need the support of local residents and businesses if we are to obtain a true picture on the actual number and location of empty homes in the borough.